 If you're a homeowner, you almost certainly have to pay property taxes.
 These are local taxes based upon the assessed value of your home.
 The more your home is worth, the more you'll have to pay.
 Fortunately, property taxes are deductible from your federal income taxes.
-This is an itemized personal deduction you list on IRS Schedule A.
+However, the Tax Cuts and Jobs Act imposed new limitations on this deduction.

 According to the IRS, an itemized charge for services to specific property or people is not a tax, even if the charge is paid to the taxing authority.
 You cannot deduct the charge if it is: